KnightHill/daisy-chopper/README.md

 A simple wave slicer for E/S Daisy POD.

 Default tempo is set to 120 BPM (2Hz).
+Tempo settings are:

+- 120 BPM - LED 1 at 60% intensity
+- 140 BPM - LED 1 at 100% intensity
+- 80 BPM - LED 1 at 30% intensity

+Using buttons 3 and 4 requires a [basic pod expander](https://github.com/KnightHill/daisy-basic-expander).

 # Patterns